MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 Cubism: fragmentation of reality in all its different perceptions

+Einsteniant relativity

-No unique plot and story, di
+No unique plot and story, diferent point of view, fous on the mind of the character

+stream of consciousness: interior monologue

+authors:
+* Virgina Woolf
+* James Joyce

+srurrealist painting: distorsion of time
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzMzgwMzg2N119
+eyJoaXN0b3J5IjpbLTQwMTEwMDY0NF19
 -->